andrezeitz/muscle-gym-milestone-1/README.md

 ### Home
 The home page contains a big hero picture with full width for all screens.
-After the picture there is a lot of information about the gym.
+Below the picture there is a lot of information about the gym.
 The topics are weight training, general fitness and functional training.

 ![Skärmavbild 2021-06-30 kl  10 37 17](https://user-images.githubusercontent.com/85236391/123929600-43719500-d98f-11eb-89d3-cd055c834311.png)

-### About us
+### About Us
-On this side we go in little further on our story for the gym, what we do and what our customers can expect from the gym.
+In this section we go delve a little further into our story for the gym, what we do and what our customers can expect from the gym.
 It contains four subheadings.
 Our story, Customer service, What we do and Culture.
-After that we show our personal trainers with some information about them.
+We display images of our personal trainers with some information about them.

 ![Skärmavbild 2021-06-29 kl  13 18 35](https://user-images.githubusercontent.com/85236391/123788621-87579200-d8dc-11eb-88ae-77db9a0fee43.png)

 ### Classes and Membership
-Classes and Membership side start with a presentation of our three popular classes.
-They are spinning, circuit training and zumba.
+Classes and Membership section starts with a presentation of our three popular classes.
+These are spinning, circuit training and zumba.
-All classes have some information on what we do and what the customer can expect from the class.
+Each box has information about what they can expect from the class.
-Finally we have the membership section where the customer have two choices.
+Finally we displayed the membership section where the customer has two choices.
 Either they can sign up for the silver membership or the gold membership.
-Both membership show information on what you get and prices.
+Both memberships show information on what you get and prices.

 ![Skärmavbild 2021-06-29 kl  13 19 03](https://user-images.githubusercontent.com/85236391/123788696-9a6a6200-d8dc-11eb-91ac-10ea60cb3689.png)

-### Contact us
+### Contact Us
 The contact us page is just a simple contact form so the customer easy can get in contact with the gym.
-It cointans first name, last name, email and phone number that is optional for the customer.
-After that we have 3 check boxes that can be clicked on what the customer want more information about.
+It contains first name, last name, email and phone number that is optional for the customer.
+After that we have 3 check boxes that the customer can click to indicate their information preference.
 They are "classes, personal trainers and general information".
 Last is the text box where the customer can write all there questions inside.
-Last they will see a google maps to show where the gym is located (fake location for this project)
+Last they will see a google maps to show where the gym is located (fake location for this project).

 ![Skärmavbild 2021-06-29 kl  13 20 47](https://user-images.githubusercontent.com/85236391/123788875-d6052c00-d8dc-11eb-8e3e-4f936c17d5ae.png)

 ### Footer
-The footer contain the opening hours, social media links and opening times.
+The footer contains the opening hours, social media links and opening times.

 ![Skärmavbild 2021-06-29 kl  13 19 46](https://user-images.githubusercontent.com/85236391/123789005-f7661800-d8dc-11eb-86ec-1477e052b11c.png)